hexaworld/hexaworld-renderer-3d/README.md

 npm link
 ```

-then `git clone` this repo and call
+then `git clone` this repo and start a demo by calling

 ```
 npm link hexaworld-core
 npm start
 ```

-to see a demo.

 ### example